Pregnancy After Tubal Ligation: What Are the Signs, and How Likely Is It?

 How tubal ligation works

-During a tubal ligation, the fallopian tubes are either cut, tied, clamped, banded, or sealed using heat or clips.
-2 This blockage stops your eggs from traveling from the ovaries to the uterus (where they would typically meet sperm for fertilization).
+During a tubal ligation, the fallopian tubes are cut, tied, clamped, banded, or sealed using heat or clips.

-Some women opt for a salpingectomy, which involves removing the fallopian tubes entirely, further reducing the risk of pregnancy and lowering the risk of ovarian cancer.
 3

+Instead of a tubal ligation, some women opt for another procedure called a salpingectomy, which involves removing the fallopian tubes entirely, further reducing the risk of pregnancy and lowering the risk of ovarian cancer.
+4 If you’re interested in a permanent contraceptive option, talk to your doctor about which is right for you.

 Is pregnancy possible after tubal ligation?